Home » Canada Logistics Travel Maps » Maritime Road Trip Logistics

 1. Information You Need to Have Ready

-• Payment: Credit card for the reservation (Remember: Fares are the same whether you book one-way or round-trip).
+• Payment: Credit card for the reservation (Note: Rates remain consistent for one-way or round-trip).

 2. Critical Timing & Deadlines

-• The 40-Minute Rule: You must be checked in and available for boarding at least 40 minutes prior to your scheduled departure.
+• The 40-Minute Rule: You must be checked in and in the boarding lane at least 40 minutes before departure.

 Frequently Asked Questions